|Type of tour:||Self-guided|

 Bikes available to be rented (in advance at the time of booking) include:

-The bikes have comfortable gel saddles and a diameter seat-post of 27.2 to 31.4 mm.
-If you plan to bring your own seat, please make sure it will be compatible with this seat post.
+If you plan to bring your own seat, please make sure it will be compatible with a 27.2 to 31.4 mm seat post.
 If necessary, you may also need to bring your own adapter.
 The tour company will assist in switching the seat post for you.

 Helmets are NOT included with the bike rentals.
-You can buy a helmet (not rent) from the tour company for 30 Euros.
+You can buy a helmet (not rent) from the tour company.
 It will be a high quality, brand new helmet.
 You must let us know your helmet preference upon booking.
 If you do not buy a helmet through the tour company, we recommend you bring your own.

 The route follows dedicated bike paths the entire route, and the terrain is flat.
 It's paved and almost traffic-free, following an old horse path where teams of horses once struggled to tow barges upstream.